 Molnupiravir 800 mg twice daily for 5 days by mouthk.

+Randomisation part L (UK only):

+Eligible patients (patients ≥18 years old) may be randomised in a 1:1 ratio to one of the arms listed below.

+No additional treatment

+Paxlovid (nirmatrelvir/ritonavir) 300/100 mg twice daily for 5 days by mouthk.

 Randomised allocation of treatment for influenza (UK only)

 In addition to receiving usual care, eligible patients with confirmed influenza A or B infection will be allocated treatment(s) using a central web-based randomisation service (without stratification or minimisation).
 A factorial design is used such that eligible patients may be randomised simultaneously to one or more of the study treatment arms (depending on location and infection).
 The doses in this section are for adults (see Appendix 3 for paediatric dosing).
 Study treatments do not need to be continued after discharge from hospital unless otherwise specified.